near/multichain-gas-station-contract/nft_key/README.md

 #### `ckt_revoke_all`

 Remove all approvals for a token.
 The equivalent of this function is called whenever a chain key NFT is transferred.
 There is no `_call` variant.

+## Build

+To build this contract for mainnet, disable the `debug` flag and enable the `real-kdf` flag.